Medical Editor: John P. Cunha, DO, FACOEP

-Study JIA-2 was an open-label study with a 4-month short-term period and a long-term extension period that assessed the pharmacokinetics (PK), safety, and efficacy of subcutaneous ORENCIA in 205 pediatric patients, 2 to 17 years of age with juvenile idiopathic arthritis.
-The safety experience and immunogenicity for ORENCIA administered subcutaneously were consistent with the intravenous Study JIA-1.
+Study JIA-2 was an open-label study with a 4-month short-term period and a long-term extension period that assessed the safety of subcutaneous ORENCIA in 205 pediatric patients, 2 to 17 years of age with pJIA.
+The adverse reaction profile in patients with pJIA treated with ORENCIA administered subcutaneously in Study JIA-2 were consistent with the adverse reaction profile in patients with pJIA treated with intravenous Study JIA-1.

 There were no reported cases of hypersensitivity reactions.
 Local injection-site reactions occurred at a frequency of 4.4%.

 Adverse reactions have been reported during the postapproval use of ORENCIA.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to ORENCIA.
-Based on the postmarketing experience in adult RA patients, the following adverse reaction has been identified during postapproval use with ORENCIA.
+Based on the postmarketing experience with ORENCIA, the following adverse reactions have been identified:

 - Vasculitis (including cutaneous vasculitis and leukocytoclastic vasculitis)

 - Non-melanoma skin cancers (basal cell carcinoma and squamous cell carcinoma)